ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/17745759">-Isla-</a></p>

-As someone who's been mapping for a very long time, do you have any tips or advices on how would somebody comfortably and efficiently get into mapping without any previous experience or knowledge of how to map?
+As someone who's been mapping for a very long time, do you have any tips or advice on how somebody would comfortably and efficiently get into mapping without any previous experience or knowledge?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/702598" style="background-image: url('/wiki/shared/avatars/Spectator.jpg')"></a>